 It’s winter season and it’s time to tuck your valuable classic chevy car away for the winter.
-It might seem easy to just park your car in the garage or drive it into a storage unit but, if you don’t know how to store a car for winter, it can have detrimental impact on the integrity of the car and motor.
+It might seem easy to just park your car in the garage or drive it into a storage unit but, if you don’t know how to store a car for winter, it can have a detrimental impact on the integrity of the car and motor.
 Classic cars can be very valuable and it’s important that they are taken care of properly.
 Make sure you aren’t unintentionally damaging your car with these eleven must-know tips for classic car storage.

 1. Detail the Vehicle